Our Role Models: Reception

-5.44 million American viewers watched this episode, the highest viewed episode of this season.
+5.44 million American viewers watched this episode, the highest viewed episode of the ninth season.
 The episode received a 2.3/6 rating/share among adults 18-49 and placed ninth for the night.
 TV Fanatic called this episode "a good episode.
 Luckily, the two new breakout stars of the new Scrubs cast, Denise and Drew are doing a great job.
 We loved the A story with Lucy shadowing Denise, while the former ending up teaching the latter to soften up a little."
 Joel Keller of TV Squad said he "felt odd watching this episode.
 By all objective measures, it was a good episode; funny, good story, lots of glimpses into the characters' personalities.
 But, as in the first two episodes, most of the good stuff involved the old cast, mainly Zach Braff.
 And, since this is supposed to work more as a transition to a new show than more of the old show, this trend is getting me worried."
 IGN gave this episode an 8 out of 10 rating, calling the pairing of Dr. Mahoney and Lucy interesting.